When Do Babies Start Walking? A Guide To Baby's First Steps

 2. Offer Motivation

 Similarly, if you want to encourage cruising, place a trail of toys along the edge of the couch or another sturdy piece of furniture to motivate your baby to follow along.
 (And because we really can’t say it enough: if you haven’t babyproofed, now’s the time to do so!
-This guide provides a handy checklist of how to baby proof your home once your baby is on the move.)
+This guide provides a handy checklist of how to baby proof your home once your baby is walking and on the move.)

 3. Give Them a Hand

 There are few things cuter than a baby walking for the first time, so get in on the action and give them a hand!
-You are one of your baby’s biggest motivators—and getting to you is the incentive a hesitant walker may need to take their first steps.
+You are one of your baby’s biggest motivators—and getting to you is the incentive a hesitant walker may need for baby to take their first steps.

 Try sitting a few steps away from your partner or another caregiver, with one of you holding the baby.
 While one of you supports the baby in a standing position, the other one should sit with their arms outstretched, reaching your baby’s hands and encouraging them to take steps towards you.
-Once your baby gets the hang of walking with support, you can increase the distance between you and your partner until eventually your baby walks independently
+Once your baby gets the hang of walking with support, you can increase the distance between you and your partner until eventually your baby is walking independently

 4. Let Them Go Barefoot